-(i) The Constitution of Belgium stated that the number of Dutch and French speaking ministers shall be equal in the central government.
+- The Constitution of Belgium stated that the number of Dutch and French-speaking ministers should be equal in the central government.
 No single community could take the decision unilaterally.

-(iii) Brussels have a separate government in which both the communities- the Dutch and the French have equal representation.
-The latter accepted equal representation in the government because the Dutch speaking community had accepted equal representation in the central government.
+- Brussels have a separate government in which both the communities- the Dutch and the French have equal representation.
+The latter accepted equal representation in the government because the Dutch-speaking community had accepted equal representation in the central government.

-(i) In horizontal power sharing arrangement, the power is shared among different organs of the government – the executive, legislature and judiciary.
+- In horizontal power-sharing arrangement, the power is shared among different organs of the government – the executive, legislature and judiciary.

-(ii) In this system of power sharing, no organ can exercise unlimited powers as each organ check the other.
+- In this power-sharing system, no organ can exercise unlimited powers as each organ checks the other.
 This results in balance of power among various institutions.

-For example, the executive is responsible to judiciary.
-Judges, though are appointed by the executive can check the functioning of the executive or laws made by the Parliament.
+Example: The executive is responsible to judiciary.
+Judges, though are appointed by the executive, can check the functioning of the executive or laws made by the Parliament.